 HHP uses a trauma-informed approach.
 The approach takes into consideration the client’s life course of hardships and recognizes that addressing any trauma is critical to breaking the cycle of violence.

 Male clients that have experienced trauma, are of color and are between the ages of 10 to 33 years are referred to Healing Hurt People from local emergency departments.

 If you know anyone that is trying to cope with a traumatic incident of violence, call Healing Hurt People Portland: 503-889-2515.

 Thank you to Healing Hurt People Philadelphia for helping us to develop Portland’s program, and Legacy Emanuel Medical Center for being our partner.
-And a big thanks for financial support from CareOregon, United Way of Portland, and Open Meadow High School Community 101 group.
+A thank you to CareOregon, and Open Meadow High School Community 101 group for the financial contributions.